niladridutt/monetGPT/README.md

 ### GIMP Installation

-MonetGPT requires **GIMP 2.10** for image processing operations.
+MonetGPT requires **GIMP 2.10** for about 20% of the image processing operations and the rest are implemented using NumPy.
 Other versions may not be compatible.
+We might update the code later on to completely remove the requirement for GIMP.

 #### Download GIMP 2.10:
 - **macOS**: [Download GIMP 2.10.38 ARM64](https://download.gimp.org/gimp/v2.10/macos/gimp-2.10.38-arm64-1.dmg)